 Teaching Literature and Composition

-As an English education major, you’ll immerse yourself in English and language arts as well as pedagogy, the art and science of teaching.
-It’s not just theory because as a BC education major, you’ll take part in more than 100 hours of classroom observations beginning in your second or third semester.
+As an English education major, you’ll immerse yourself in English and language arts as well as pedagogy, the art, and the science of teaching.
+It’s not just theory because as a BU education major, you’ll take part in classroom observations beginning in your second or third semester.
 Faculty mentors work with you to demystify the psychology of teaching, so you’re prepared for your semester as a student-teacher.
 All of your coursework is designed to help you pass the certification exams for teacher licensure.
 You’ll also be encouraged to develop your skills as a servant leader in your community and apply a Christ-centered approach to your calling as an educator.

-The Academic Catalog is the students’ guide to all policies and procedures for Bluefield College.
+The Academic Catalog is the student’s guide to all policies and procedures for Bluefield University.